5 Anthropology and the European Enlightenments

 PREAMBLE: INTRODUCING ENLIGHTENMENT GERMANY

 Until fairly recently, discussions of Germany’s contribution to the Enlightenment were few and brief.
-Intellectual historians seemed to agree that there was no German Enlightenment, and this absence helped explain Germany’s peculiar path to modernity, which diverged wildly from the Anglo-French path, terminating in the disastrous rise of authoritarian fascism in the twentieth century.
+Intellectual historians seemed to agree that there was no German Enlightenment, and this absence helped explain Germany’s peculiar path to modernity, which diverged wildly from the Anglo-French path, terminating in the disastrous rise of authoritarian fascism in the 20th century.
 But we cannot pass over Germany so lightly, because German thinkers have had an important impact on the development of anthropological thinking, including some of the most durable, celebrated concepts in the field.

 Following the lead of the eminent historian and political philosopher Isaiah Berlin, in recent decades appraisals of the German Enlightenment have changed.
 Following Berlin’s lead, discussion now focuses on the German Counter-Enlightenment (also known as German Romanticism).
 Berlin insisted that the Romantic Counter-Enlightenment was equal in importance to the Enlightenment, and in important ways specifically German (Berlin, 1999; see also Beiser, 2003).
 From this perspective, German thinkers developed alternatives to the Enlightenment, contributing much more than a prelude to authoritarianism.